USEPA/CMAQ/DOCS/Release_Notes/obsolete_mechanisms.md

 CMAQv5.3 does not include several mechanisms and variants of mechanisms that were available in CMAQv5.2.1; see Table 1.
 As older mechanisms are replaced with updated versions in CMAQ, we recommend that users migrate to mechanisms that are more consistent with our current understanding of atmospheric chemistry and the types of applications for which air quality models are applied.

-In most cases, users who still want to use mechanisms that have not been retained in CMAQv5.3 can use the released mechanisms as a guide to implement those mechanisms into CMAQv5.3, and either recreate using the EBI solver or run CMAQ with Rosenbrock.
+In most cases, users who still want to use mechanisms that have not been retained in CMAQv5.3 can use the released mechanisms as a guide to implement those mechanisms into CMAQv5.3.
+The mechanisms then can be recreated using the EBI solver, or CMAQ can be run with Rosenbrock.

 Table 1.
 Mechanisms removed in CMAQv5.3.